Stocks end lower after a brief afternoon recovery fades

 Consumers simply shifted spending to more online purchases and away from businesses that are still struggling to recover from the pandemic, including restaurants and other business that rely on in-person spending.

-Wall Street is also reviewing a disappointing report showing that weekly unemployment claims rose more than expected.
+Wall Street also weighed a disappointing report showing that weekly unemployment claims rose more than expected.

+Industrial, health care and raw materials companies were the biggest drag on the S&P 500.
+Deere & Co. fell 1.2%, Eli Lilly dropped 1.2% and Freeport-McMoRan slid 6.6%, the biggest drop in among S&P 500 companies.

+A mix of retailers gained ground following the retail sales report, which showed a surprise jump in August.
+Gap rose 1.6% and Bath & Body Works rose 2.1%.